Do you often use public Wi-Fi networks in cafés, restaurants, and libraries?

 Q: Are my communications secure?

 A: Yes.
 Your data is encrypted locally via the open source VPN client and transmitted to its destination via the VPN server.
-It is not possible to view the content of the data you are transmitting either by anyone on your local network.
+By design, individuals on your local network cannot view the content of the data you are transmitting across the Internet.
 Furthermore, the underlying software has been audited by third party penetration testers, including Radically Open Security and Cure53.

 Q: Are the websites I visit private?

 A: Yes.
 The VPN client utilizes a locally installed TAP driver to prevent DNS leakages.
-Your DNS queries are then routed through either the server’s DNS resolver, the Dyn Internet Guide, or OpenDNS, and we do not maintain logs of your DNS queries.
-We only record the total data used by the user.
+Depending on your client machine, your DNS queries are then routed through either the server’s DNS resolver, the Dyn Internet Guide, or OpenDNS, and we do not maintain logs of your DNS queries.
+We only record the total data utilized by the user.

 Q: How much do you charge for the service?